What is dwelling coverage?

 How much dwelling coverage do I need?

-You should have enough dwelling coverage to rebuild your home from the ground up in case it's totally destroyed.
+You will need enough dwelling coverage to rebuild your home from the ground up in case it's totally destroyed.
 Therefore, you'll want to make sure your dwelling coverage limit is equal to the home's replacement value, which is based on things like the size of your home, local building costs per square foot, and the price of construction materials and labor.

 What factors impact a home's dwelling coverage limits?

-There are several different factors that the cost of rebuilding your home and determine how much dwelling coverage you need, such as:
+There are several different factors that affect the cost of rebuilding your home and help determine how much dwelling coverage you need, such as:

 The home's square footage